 The behaviour-first approach forms the foundation of Dattel’s Holistic Consumer perspective.
 We did the hard work of putting together a nationally representative curated consumer cohort, and then capturing their behaviour across multiple verticals (i.e. all the different aspects of a consumer’s life around which industries are organised).
 We deploy an omnichannel data capture method that goes beyond surveys to present the holistic perspective as accurately and reliably as possible.

 Using this data, we applied the holistic behaviour-first approach to develop an algorithm which tests thousands of consumer variables to finally generate personas characterised by shared sets of behaviours, free of industry bias.
 As a result, every single consumer is grouped into one of ten distinct personas, giving marketers the most comprehensive holistic view of the consumer yet.

 In the realm of marketing, consumer behaviour is the absolute truth…

 ASEAN’s 1st AI-powered Universal Consumer Personas reveals that distinct patterns of behaviour distinguish one set of consumers from another.
 Not only that, but these persona groups also cut across demographic and psychographic profiles.
 What does this mean for a business?
 In short, more precious insights, a better look at how personas perceive competing brands.
-Marketers are now in a better position to identify consumer groups that represent opportunity or risk and plan more effective marketing strategies around different personas.
+Marketers are now in a better position to identify consumer groups that represent opportunity or risk and plan more effective marketing strategies around different customer personas.

 ASEAN’s 1st Universal Consumer Persona is now available via Dattel Voyager – an AI-powered Consumer Intelligence console that provides consumer data, analytics and insights to help businesses gain a fresh perspective on consumer behaviour.
 To learn more about Dattel’s Universal Consumer Persona as well as Dattel Voyager, do request for a demonstration now and start discovering the hidden truths of your consumers.